History, Mission & Goals

 • People don’t help because they believe it is someone else’s responsibility.

-LEVI wants you as a friend, relative, or a co-worker to know how to effectively intervene early on and direct a victim or abuser to the resources which can help stop this behavioral pattern.
-LEVI currently provides the Longmont community with several resources: 1) a one-stop referral point for non-emergency access to domestic violence resources, 2) prevention/education materials for friends, relatives, and co-workers to assist a victim or an abuser to seek help and 3) public information to heighten community awareness and change public opinion and social behavior toward domestic violence.
+LEVI wants you as a friend, family, or co-worker to know how to effectively intervene early on and direct a victim, survivor, or abuser to the resources that can help stop this behavioral pattern.
+LEVI currently provides the Longmont community with several resources: 1) a one-stop referral point for non-emergency access to domestic violence resources, 2) prevention/education materials for friends, family, and co-workers to assist a victim, survivor, or abuser to seek help and 3) public information to heighten community awareness and change public opinion and social behavior toward domestic violence.
+Through our combined efforts, LEVI can help anyone find a path to effective resources and adequate services for themselves or those they care about.